ingadhoc/miscellaneous/mail_log_only_internal/README.rst

 Mail Log Only Internal
 ======================

-Only internal user can be mentioned in notes
+Only internal user can be mentioned in notes.
+Other users can also be mentioned by adding them to the system parameters by entering "mail_log_only_internal.allow_log_partner_ids" as the key and the user ID as the value in parentheses.
+E.g., [2, 5]

 Installation
 ============